apollographql/embeddable-explorer/README.md

 Install the `Live Server` extension on VSCode, then go to `localDevelopmentExample.html` and click 'Go Live'
 <img width="279" alt="Screen Shot 2022-04-27 at 4 34 53 PM" src="https://user-images.githubusercontent.com/16390269/165626464-8252abcd-2577-4d97-90a8-f487da807a64.png">

+### Developing embedded Explorer with the React example

 run `npm run build-explorer:cjs-esm` to build cjs & esm files where ApolloExplorer & ApolloExplorerReact are named exports.

+We have a React example app that uses our ApolloExplorerReact component to render the embedded Explorer located in src/embeddedExplorer/examples/react-example.
+To run this example, `npm run build` and `npm run start` in `react-example`.
+Make sure you delete the .parcel-cache folder before you rebuild for new changes.
+(TODO remove parcel caching)

 ## Developing Embedded Sandbox